 To Calzada de Valdunciel = 16.4km

 Leaving Salamanca there are almost no waymarkings of any description (October 2019).
 Luckily it's mostly straight all the way.
 From Plaza Mayor continue north along Calle de Zamora, then straight over a roundabout on to Paseo Torres Vilarroel, continuing straight to another roundabout where you veer left on to Avenida de Borgoña, then straight through another roundabout by a large Carrefour supermarket.
 Here the Camino crosses to the right side of the road and (just when you've abandoned all hope) Camino waymarkings appear again!

 The Camino turns left and crosses Plaza Mayor diagonally and then goes down Calle de las Costanillas, veering left at the bottom on to Calle de la Feria, and continues straight across a roundabout.
-From there it's straight ahead on to Calle Morana, veering left on to Caratera Hiniesta.
+From there it's straight ahead on to Calle Morana, veering left on to Carretera Hiniesta.
 Then continue straight through another roundabout and walk on the right until the Camino leaves the road and continues on a lane.
 NB.
-Another Camino goes west from here towards Portugal, new signposting marks the spot where the paths divide.
+Another Camino goes west from here towards Portugal, new signposting marks the spot where the paths divide, be careful not to get the routes confused.
 Just before Roales del Pan there is a place where one sign tells you to go straight and another says right, go RIGHT!

 When the reservoir is in flood you'll have to cross the road bridge and turn left after about 300m towards the church.